 Building Interactive Trainers From My Audiobook Library

-I listen to a lot of business and leadership audiobooks, and I retain almost none of them a month later.
-Listening is passive, the good frameworks blur together over time, and “I read that one” soon becomes “I think I read that one.”
-I wanted the retention without having to re-listen to seven hours just to find the one idea I actually needed.
+I listen to a considerable number of business and leadership audiobooks, yet retain very little of their content a month later.
+Listening is passive; useful frameworks blur together with time; and “I read that one” readily becomes “I think I read that one.”
+I wanted the retention without replaying seven hours merely to recover the one idea I needed.

-So I built a small factory that turns an audiobook into an interactive trainer, where every concept and example from the book becomes a card and the cards drive three modes: Browse, Flashcards, and Quiz.
-Each book gets its own self-hosted site on my internal network, and over the course of a single afternoon I ran the whole thing across seven titles.
+I therefore built a compact production process that converts an audiobook into an interactive trainer, in which each concept and example becomes a card supporting three modes: Browse, Flashcards, and Quiz.
+Each book receives its own self-hosted site on my internal network; during a single afternoon, I applied the process to seven titles.

 A Note on the Books